microsoft/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-01.md

 In this challenge you will configure an initial landing page for your solution.

-A skeleton application that will be used throghout the hack can be found in the `/Challenge01` folder of the `Resources.zip` file provided by your coach.
-In this challege you will be working on the `landing.html` file which can be found in the `src/client` folder.
+A skeleton application that will be used throughout the hack can be found in the `/Challenge01` folder of the `Resources.zip` file provided by your coach.
+In this challenge you will be working on the `landing.html` file which can be found in the `src/client` folder.

 There are a number of Javascript stub methods in `landing.html`.
 In this challenge we will only be concerned with the function `queryButtonClick`.